-Stars, Stripes, and Style: Incorporating Americana design into your home
+Stars, Stripes, & Style: Incorporating Americana into Your Home

 As the Fourth of July approaches, it’s fun to look at how different American elements have worked their way into home design.
 A combination of different styles, Americana design incorporates hints of rustic, farmhouse, transitional, and even coastal decor – think reclaimed wood, neutral color palettes, painted furniture, warm and inviting spaces – while throwing in a unique flair of its own.
 Want to capture an Americana air in your own space?
 Here are some ways to do it!

 Incorporating Old Glory’s colors seems like a pretty obvious part of embracing Americana style.
 Figuring out how to weave that color palette into you space without looking like you’ve wallpapered your room with flags, though?
 That’s another story.

 How you choose to utilize these colors depends on your own style preferences.
 For instance, you can opt for a warmer, neutral backdrop like a cream, gray, or beige, and incorporate pops of muted crimson and denim by using throw pillows.
 Or, maybe you’d like to use crisp whites and rich navys as your main colors, with a cherry red vase or lampshade as an accent.
 Or, simply choose two out of three colors to focus on.
 For example, geometric red and white tiles can add a bright retro look to your kitchen.